-Of all of the harmful impacts of the animal product industry, one of the most notable, and broadest categories is that of its effect on the environment.
-As “protecting the environment” is likely to be an unpersuasive argument for many, it's worth noting that effects on the environment are not solely important for those who find nature inherently valuable – given “nature’s” direct impact on humanity, the following can be read as humanitarian concerns as well.
+The animal product industry is directly responsible for significant environmental destruction.
+“Protecting the environment” may be an unpersuasive argument for some.
+But it's worth noting that effects on the environment are not solely important for those who find nature inherently valuable – given “nature's” direct impact on humanity, the following can be seen as humanitarian concerns as well.
 By reducing the demand for animal products, it's possible to benefit both the environment as a whole, and the human beings that it directly impacts.

 1. The livestock industry is a major driver of global climate change.

 As a byproduct of their four-stomached digestive system, cattle produce and emit significant quantities of methane, a greenhouse gas that is 23 times more potent by quantity than CO2.
 Given this methane production, livestock-related deforestation, and other greenhouse gas-heavy practices, the livestock industry is thought to be responsible for a whopping 18% of all manmade greenhouse gas emissions – more than that of all of the world’s non-livestock-related transportation, including all cars, planes, and ships.

 2. Animal waste from factory farms has been known to leak into local water supplies, spreading harmful bacteria to those who live nearby.

 Livestock produce fecal waste – and at the current levels of livestock production in the developed world, there is a lot of feces to deal with.
 Livestock waste, known in its solid form as manure, or, when mixed with water, as “slurry,” is typically either left in large open-air lakes called “slurry pits,” or spread onto fields as fertilizer.
 While the existence of slurry if not itself a problem, and using animal waste as fertilizer can be an efficient food-production practice, bacteria and other contaminants from this waste often makes their way into the local water supply, posing significant health risks to nearby residents.